 JBLM Military Museum

 Lewis Army Museum, 4320 Main St, Joint Base Lewis-McChord (JBLM), WA 98433.
+Visitors without military credentials must take exit 120 to visit the JBLM Lewis Main Visitor Center and present ID to obtain a base pass; see website for acceptable ID.
 The only certified U.S. Army Museum on the West Coast, located in the WWI-era Red Shield Inn building, preserves the heritage of the Army in the Pacific Northwest through exhibits and artifacts, including uniforms, weapons, and other memorabilia.
 Why go: gain an appreciation for the role played by the U.S. Army in the exploration, development, and defense of the Pacific Northwest.